stefantaubert/quora-competition/README.md

 After the training I rounded the resulting predictions to 0 or 1 to make the evaluation possible.
 Therefor I tryed rounding on 0.4, 0.5 and 0.6 to find the best rounding boundary for the highest f1.

 ## Results

 I achieved an accuracy of over 87 percent for the validationset.
 The best feature was the Levenshtein-Feature followed from the Tf-Idf Features.
 I discovered that with only a low amount of features a good accuracy could be achieved.
 Also the usage of a tokenizer and lemmatizer increased the accuracy and rounding at 0.4 resulted in the highest f1.
 Converting all questions to lowercase also add up to a better accuracy.

 ## Code

 For install instructions go [here](https://github.com/stefantaubert/quora-competition/tree/master/src).
-If you want to check out me source code you can look up at my GitHub account here: https://github.com/stefantaubert/quora-competition

 ## License